Skip to content

 // Simple handler

-console.log('Processing order:', message.orderId);
+console.log('Processing order:', payload.orderId);

 },

-// Handler with options (prefetch)
+// Handler with prefetch configuration

 processPayment: [

-console.log('Processing payment:', message.paymentId);
+console.log('Processing payment:', payload.paymentId);

 },